dialpad/dialtone/packages/dialtone-tokens/.github/CONTRIBUTING.md

 ### Web

 Our web package is output via npm.
 Even though it is meant for web we contain the files for all platforms in the package (android, ios) for maximum flexibility.
-Everything in the `dist` folder after you run `pnpm run build` is included in the NPM package.
+Everything in the `dist` folder after you run `nx build dialtone-tokens` is included in the NPM package.
 You can access the NPM package here: [@dialpad/dialtone-tokens](https://www.npmjs.com/package/@dialpad/dialtone-tokens)

 ### Android

 Upon build, the Android source code is output to `dist/android` folder.
 If we are looking to publish the package, this source must be compiled into an Android package.
 This is done via Gradle by running `publish:android-package`.
 The compiled package will contain kotlin as well as resource files for Dialtone's tokens.
-The Android package is served through Github Packages and can be found here: [design.dialpad.tokens.dialtone-tokens](https://github.com/dialpad/dialtone-tokens/packages/1646082).
+The Android package is served through GitHub Packages and can be found here: [design.dialpad.tokens.dialtone-tokens](https://github.com/dialpad/dialtone-tokens/packages/1646082).
 You do not have to run this command locally unless you are looking to debug something related to the Android package.
 The android package will be built and released on CI via our regular release process.

 If you would like to build the Android package locally for debugging purposes you will need to: